-Mix winter camping with luxurious lodge accommodations on this 6 day, all-inclusive, non-technical trip along one of America’s most remote and beautiful thoroughfares -- the Denali Highway.
+Mix winter camping with luxurious lodge accommodations on this 6 day, all-inclusive trip along one of America’s most remote and beautiful thoroughfares -- the Denali Highway.
 Connecting Denali National Park with the wilderness of the Wrangell St. Elias Mountains, the Denali Highway is closed in winter, snowed in and abandoned to all but the hardiest of winter travelers -- dogs!
 The route parallels the majestic Alaska Range — home to North America’s largest mountain, Denali, and its formidable sister peaks, Mt.
 Deborah and Mt.
 Hayes.
 In the afternoon, winter alpenglow turns the mountains into pearly pink glowing gems — a sight to remember.
 Wildlife is abundant on this trip — moose, fox, caribou, and ptarmigan are most often spotted.
 Wolf packs range freely.
 Follow their tracks on a trip that takes us across a mountain plateau where caribou dot the landscape and mountains dominate every horizon.
-This trip includes cold weather gear, transportation, accommodations, meals, and mushing lessons.
+This trip includes cold weather gear, transportation, accommodations, meals, and mushing lessons and is limited to 4 people.

 Easy to moderate because the trail is relatively flat, with gradual ascents and descents, but includes full days of mushing with longer than average daily mileages (~25 miles).
 On hills you will need to help the dogs by pushing the sled uphill and be able to balance adequately to manage the sled brake on the descent.
 This six day trip is non technical and includes a full rest day at Clearwater Mountain Lodge.